Quantum-enhanced metrology with large Fock states

 For the displacement amplitude sensing experiment, the measured qubit ground state population $P_g$ is plotted as a function of the displacement amplitude $\beta$ in Fig.~\ref{fig3}b.
-The populations is fitted to a function of $P_g = Ae^{-2|\beta|^2}L_N(4|\beta|^2)+B$ (Supplementary Section II-A ) with $L_N$ being the $N$-th order Laguerre polynomials, and $A$ and $B$ being the fitting parameters.
-With the fitting result, the Fisher information $F_\beta$ is calculated according to the equations described above and plotted in Fig.~\ref{fig3}c.
+The populations is fitted to a function of $P_g = Ae^{-2|\beta|^2}L_N(4|\beta|^2)+B$ (Supplementary Section II-A ) with $L_N$ being the $N$-th order Laguerre polynomials, and $A$ and $B$ being the fitting parameters to account for measurement imperfections.
+With the fitting result, the classical Fisher information $F_\beta$ is calculated according to the equations described above, and plotted in Fig.~\ref{fig3}c.
 The maximum achieved Fisher information is used to obtain the estimation precision $\delta \beta$ for the parameter $\beta$.

-For the phase measurement, the measured qubit population $P_g$ as a function of $\phi$ shown in Fig.~\ref{fig3}f, is fitted to a function of $P_g = Ae^{-2N|\phi|^2}L_N(4N|\phi|^2)+B$ with $A$ and $B$ being the fitting parameters.
+For the phase measurement, the measured qubit population $P_g$ as a function of $\phi$ shown in Fig.~\ref{fig3}f, is fitted to a function of $P_g = Ae^{-2N(\phi+\phi_0)^2}L_N(4N(\phi+\phi_0)^2)+B$ with $A$ and $B$ being the fitting parameters to account for the measurement imperfections and $\phi_0$ being the fitting parameter to account for the phase rotation due to the self-Kerr interaction during the sensing process.
 In a similar way, the calculated Fisher information $F_\phi$ shown in Fig.~\ref{fig3}g is employed to obtain the estimation precision $\delta \phi$ for the parameter $\phi$.

 \vbox{}